Mick Doohan: Biography

-Court case
+Cars

+After his success in Grand Prix motorcycle racing, Doohan got a chance to test a Formula One race car, the Williams FW19, at Circuit de Catalunya (in Spain) in April 1998.
+He found the car difficult to drive and crashed against a guard rail.
+In 2001, Doohan drove a Mercedes Benz CLK55 AMG works rally car with his co-driver Mark Stacey in the 2001 Targa Tasmania rally.
+He was in thirteenth place on day three when he crashed the car; he and Stacey were uninjured after the incident.

+Personal life

 On 8 August 2006, Doohan appeared in Darwin Magistrates Court to face charges over a weekend fracas at a strip club.
 He was fined $2,500 after pleading guilty to assaulting a bouncer and failing to leave a licensed premise.
 No conviction was recorded.

-Marriage

-Doohan married Selina Sines, who had been his partner for the previous eleven years, on Tuesday 21 March 2006, on Hamilton Island; the couple have two children, including racing driver Jack Doohan.
+Doohan married Selina Sines, who had been his partner for the previous eleven years, on Tuesday 21 March 2006, on Hamilton Island; the couple have two children, including Formula One racing driver Jack Doohan.

-Formula One

-After his success in Grand Prix motorcycle racing he got a chance to test a Formula One race car, the Williams FW19, at Circuit de Catalunya (in Spain) in April 1998.
-He found the car difficult to drive and crashed against a guard rail.

-Targa Tasmania Tarmac Rally

-In 2001, Doohan drove a Mercedes Benz CLK55 AMG works rally car with his co-driver Mark Stacey in the 2001 Targa Tasmania rally.
-He was in thirteenth place on day three when he crashed the car; he and Stacey were uninjured after the incident.

-Doohan's Motocoaster

 Doohan helped design an Intamin Motorbike Launch Roller Coaster, named Mick Doohan's Motocoaster.
 The ride is located at Dreamworld on the Gold Coast, Queensland.
 Doohan's name was removed from the ride's branding in May 2022, and it is now known simply as Motocoaster.

 Honours

-Doohan was made a Member of the Order of Australia in 1996 and received an Australian Sports Medal in 2000.
+Doohan was made a Member of the Order of Australia (AM) in 1996 and received an Australian Sports Medal in 2000.
 He was awarded the "Key to the City" by the City of Gold Coast in 1997.
 He was inducted into the Sport Australia Hall of Fame in 2009.
 The first turn at Phillip Island Grand Prix Circuit is named after him.

 In 2009 as part of the Q150 celebrations, Doohan was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".